hafiz-ng/Beetlebug/README.md

 ## User Feedback
 I would love to hear from you about your experience with Beetlebug.
-Please send me an email at contact@hafiz.ng with your feedback and possible ways to improve the app.
+Please send me an email at security@hafiz.ng with your feedback and possible ways to improve the app.